Incoherents: History

 In 1886 the Incoherents at the Eden Theatre unveiled their new exhibit.
 Jules Chéret's poster included Levy going through the moon like a paper hoop.
 At the entrance, the rules regarding the event were framed prominently: "One goal you propose, laugh and cheer you frankly."
 The room was also full of visitors that worked in high, medium or low relief.
 Everything was recorded in catalog records which are decorated with "striking" portraits of exhibitors and zany references.

 In 1886 Jules Levy began to be the target of criticism.
 He was accused of using the Incoherent Arts for its own interests.
 He had in fact opened a publishing house in 1886 and published the works of his friends (Goudeau, Leroy, Monselet, etc..), illustrated by artists such as Boutet, Somm or Gray.
 He lost the support of the satirical weekly magazine Le Courrier français who had declared him "the official unofficial Incoherent" in 1884.
 Meanwhile, others began taking advantage of the Incoherent movement by opening Incoherent cafés or magazines, that the founders of the movement had nothing to do with.

 In 1887 Jules Levy promised the end of Inconsistency would be on April 16 of that year.
 A costume party was organized for the occasion with a Folies Bergère funeral procession.
 However, Incoherence has a brief renaissance on March 27, 1889 at a new dance held at the Eden Theatre.
 Levy wanted this event to remind the good memories of the Incoherent arts and to announce the return of his exhibitions.
 But in the spring of the 1889 exhibition he organized, while the Expo was in full swing in Paris, it was a fiasco.
 The press hardly covered the event, and even the Le Courrier français remained silent.
 The Incoherent arts had lost its novelty value.

 Jules Levy, refusing to give up, created the magazine Folies Bergère in January 1891.
 Poorly organized, not repeated, the show is considered too long and the ball too short.

 The last gasp of the inconsistency, his exhibition of 1893 had a brand new premise at Olympia, and passed almost unnoticed.
 Jules Blois of the French Mail wrote: "All that is outdated, outmoded.
-Inconsistency joined decadence, decay and other jokes with or without handles in the bag of old fashioned chiffes" Despite that, Levy still pulled on the Incoherent string until 1896 when it was met with massive indifference from the press.
+Inconsistency joined decadence, decay and other jokes with or without handles in the bag of old fashioned chiffes."
+Despite that, Levy still pulled on the Incoherent string until 1896 when it was met with massive indifference from the press.

-Discovery

-In 2017-2018, the French expert Johann Naldi found and identified seventeen works exhibited at the Incohérents, classified as National treasures on May 7, 2021 by the French Ministry of Culture.
-Among them, Paul Bilhaud's Combat de nègres pendant la nuit, the first exposed monochrome in the history of art, lost since 1882, and a proto-readymade by Alphonse Allais, Des souteneurs encore dans la force de l'âge et le ventre dans l'herbe boivent de l'absinthe (before 1897).
-On this occasion, a scientific book was published with the help of Professor Phillip Dennis Cate.